 February Fun – Free Lessons You’ll Love!

 February is packed with fun holidays, making it a great time to integrate seasonal activities into your lessons.
-This year we celebrate the Chinese New Year, Valentine’s Day, and Presidents’ Day, to name just a few.
-I’m sure you’re aware that it’s Black History Month, but I’ll bet you didn’t know that it’s International Friendship Month, too!
+This month’s special events include Valentine’s Day, Presidents’ Day, and Black History Month.
+But I’ll bet you didn’t know that it’s International Friendship Month, too!

 My Favorite February Lessons